-The term ‘siblicide’ originally comes from the animal kingdom where the killing of siblings is common place.
+animal kingdom where the killing of siblings is commonplace.
 Birds and insects most commonly engage in siblicide with the younger sibling being the one to lose out.
-In humans, this is a much rarer act and one which causes understandable horror.
+In humans, this is a much rarer act and one which causes understandable horror.he term ‘siblicide’ originally comes from the

-Murder is a frightening act but one within the capabilities of all humans.
-As a society we see murder as a criminal act which occurs to the unfortunate few who find themselves crossing paths with an individual with sinister intentions, however the facts tell us that the majority of homicides are carried out by people who are known to the victim.
+As a society we see murder as a criminal act which occurs to the unfortunate few who find themselves crossing paths with an individual with sinister intentions, however, the facts tell us that the majority of homicides are carried out by people who are known to the victim.
 Furthermore, murders within families can feature significantly inside homicide rates.
-In Canada for example, between 1994 and 2003, in 37% of all solved murders the killer was a family member of the victim.
+In Canada for example, between 1994 and 2003, in 37% of all solved murders, the killer was a family member of the victim.

 Taking a cursory look at reported incidents of siblicide involving children reveals some horrific examples.
-One of the most disturbing involved a 12 year old boy in Bristol who in 2000, stabbed his 6 month old baby brother 17 times while he lay in his cot and severed the child’s hand.
+One of the most disturbing involved a 12-year-old boy in Bristol who in 2000, who stabbed his 6-month-old baby brother 17 times while he lay in his cot and severed the child’s hand.
 He then left the house and walked into a local police station to report what he had done advising he ‘just wanted to be with his mother’.

 This is a horrifying case of extreme violence from a young boy towards an innocent and defenseless child.
-The boy in this case was said to suffer from Asperger’s syndrome and after this incident severe psychiatric disorders were diagnosed with a belief of an episode of psychosis at the time of this crime.
-He pleaded guilty to manslaughter due to diminished responsibility and referred for psychiatric help.
+The boy, in this case, was said to suffer from Asperger’s syndrome and after this incident, severe psychiatric disorders were diagnosed with a belief of an episode of psychosis at the time of this crime.
+He pleaded guilty to manslaughter due to diminished responsibility and was referred for psychiatric help.

 Another especially violent case took place in Chicago in 2013.
-A 14 year old girl stabbed and killed her 11 year old sister inside the family home.
-Her sister died of multiple stab wounds with the motive appearing to be anger after an argument the previous event over who did the most chores in the house.
+A 14-year-old girl stabbed and killed her 11-year-old sister inside the family home.
+Her sister died of multiple stab wounds with the motive appearing to be anger after an argument the previous evening over who did the most chores in the house.

 Factors Within Siblicide